bd8xc/MediExplain-AI/README.md

 First, Bedrock extracts structured medicine information from the OCR output.

 Second, Bedrock generates general explanations for the extracted medicines.

+Bedrock is also used again after human corrections to regenerate the medicine explanations using the corrected prescription information.

 Current model: